keithnoguchi/arch-on-air/README.md

 air$ cat /etc/vconsole.conf
 KEYMAP=emacs2
 ```
+#### sudo

+Make yourself NOPASSWD sudo user.
+I usually does that by putting myself under
+wheel group and update the `/etc/sudo.conf` with `visudo` command.

 #### Apps for ansible

-To automate the provisioning process, I'll use ansible, ssh based powerful configuration management tool.
-Here are
+To automate the provisioning process, I'll use ansible, ssh based powerful
-the packages for the ansible up and running:
+configuration management tool.
+Here are packages to make ansible up and running:

 - git
-- sudo
 - openssh
 - ansible

-#### sudo

-Make yourself NOPASSWD sudo user.
-I usually does that by putting myself under wheel group and update the
-`/etc/sudo.conf` with `visudo` command.

 #### Console apps

-Here is the list of console apps I usually install on arch,
+I'm a big fan of console apps, and here is part of the list of those cool apps:

+- vim
+- w3m
+- tmux
+- mutt
+- irssi
+- elinks
+- ...

-as in the [provision.yml](provision.yml) playbook:
+And let's install those through the [provision.yml](provision.yml)
+ansible playbook, as below:

 ```sh
 $ git clone https://github.com/keinohguchi/arch-on-air